migoox/CubeInWindowsConsole/README.md

 ## Implementation details
 The fundamental aim was to build everything from scratch, so there is no external math library included.
 Basic vectors, matrices and operations like multiplication are implemented at the beginning of the main file.

-To implement basic MVP (Model, View, Projection) mechanism, functions returning matrices for these operations where also written.
+In order to implement basic MVP (Model, View, Projection) mechanism, functions returning matrices for these operations where also written.
 It includes:
 ```cpp
 static mat4 ProjectionMat(float ratio, float fov, float zNear, float zFar);
 static mat4 ScaleMat(vec3 scaleVec);